Dvec319/Project-1/README.md

 # Expected Timeline

 ### Over the next few days I will spend my time getting the styling and responsive design of the website ready before injecting any javascript into the project itself.
-I should be able to get the javascript squared away in one day and after that I will attempt to incoporate some bonuse features.
+I should be able to get the javascript squared away in one day and after that I will attempt to incorporate some bonus features.
 This could be search history displaying previous searches the user has made.

 # Outcome